rdsea/iCOMOTSensors/README.md

 - sensors running within a topology (creating a network of sensors)

 Code is currently updated and uploaded.
-Contact Hong-Linh Truong (truong@dsg.tuwien.ac.at) for further information
+Contact Hong-Linh Truong (hong-linh.truong@tuwien.ac.at) for further information